SIF guidance portal

 How much space do I have on SIF?

-Are my SIF data replicated and backed up?
+Are my SIF research data replicated and backed up?

 How is data secured on SIF?

 SIF has obligatory 2-factor authentication of all access.
-We use the TOTP industry standard for single use codes generated on your device.
-Therefore, even if someone had intercepted your password, it would still be all but impossible for them to get unauthorised access.
+Because we employ the TOTP industry standard (Time-based One-Time Password) for single use codes generated on your device, it would be all but impossible to gain unauthorised access to your research data, even even if your password had become compromised.

-Data stored on SIF can only be accessed via hardened security protocols, and user data is solely saved on disks in encrypted form; all data access and storage use strong encryption.
-Moreover, SIF isolates user data on project basis, to prevent accidental leakage of sensitive data.
+All SIF data is saved exclusively on AU's hardware in server rooms with physical access control.
+Data stored on SIF can only be accessed via hardened security protocols; research data uploadet by users and data pertaining to users is solely stored on disks in encrypted form, and all data access and storage use strong encryption.
+Moreover, SIF isolates research data on project basis, to prevent an accidental leak.

 How do I transfer entire folders to/from SIF?

-To upload entire folders to SIF you can either use the effective file/folder-handling we describe under Effective data access, or you can access SIF as a network drive.
-In other words, you can copy folders to and from SIF through your file handling programme.
+To upload entire folders to SIF, you can either use the effective file/folder-handling we describe under Effective data access, or you can access SIF as a network drive.
+By accessing SIF as a betwork drive, you can copy folders to and from SIF via your file handling programme.

 The SIF web-interface only supports up- and download of single files.